karamjb/SCAFT/README.md

 *	`getUsersList` – When the SCAFTCore receives this type of message, it returns all users with each one’s status.
 *	`Hello` – SCAFTCore sends this type of message every 30 seconds.
 It informs the other users that the sender is connected.
 *	`txtMessage` – This type of message contains the plain text and to whom the message is sent to (receiver’s information).
 If the `to` property equals `*` the message is sent to everyone, else if it equals to a specific user, then it is sent to him personality.
 *	`fileRequest` – Sends a request to a specific user if he agrees to accept the upcoming file.
-If the receiver accepts it will answer with a `OK` message else it will answer with a “Fail” message.
+If the receiver accepts it will answer with a ``OK`` message else it will answer with a ``Fail`` message.
 *	`fileMSG` – This type of message contains the name and data of the file.
 The maximum size of file to be sent is 20 megabytes.
 *	`File` – The SCAFTCore sends this type of message to itself when the transference of the file is completed.
 When receiving this message, the program opens the folder containing the file.